Curriculum Framework 2018-2019

 We recognise history as a valuable subject and make every effort to make it as real and relevant for children by incorporating it as the focus of the creative curriculum topics.
 Such topics include the Tudors, Romans and Egyptians.
-They often include trips out to places that will help the children's learning really come to life Canterbury, Maidstone museum workshops and the British Museum The younger children often learn about the more recent past with various projects on such topics as Great Fire of London, Grandparents, Pocohontas/Native American Indians, Man on the Moon and Seaside Holidays.
+They often include trips out to places and workshops.
+The younger children often learn about the more recent past with various projects on such topics as Great Fire of London, Grandparents, Pocohontas/Native American Indians, Man on the Moon and Seaside Holidays.

 We recognise geography as a vital subject and make every effort to make it as real and relevant for children by incorporating it in our Creative curriculum topics - often as the focus of it.
-A growing sense of locality is the general thrust for geography and, wherever possible, we make the most of every opportunity to take the children to places close to the school for their study eg the seashore, Kent etc.
+A growing sense of locality is the general thrust for geography and, wherever possible, we make the most of every opportunity to take the children to places close to the school for their study.

 Design and Technology

 We believe DT is an important part of primary education and include all the features of the National Curriculum system in our planning.